We can design and install your dream automated gate system. Contact us today for your free quote!

 These systems are wired to an existing phone line or will require a dedicated line.
 When an individual approaches the gate, they will have the option of entering a code on the touch keypad and entering.
 If they do not have a code, they may simply press a “CALL” button.
-Once this button is pressed, a call is placed to the homeowner’s house phone.
+Once this button is pressed, a call is placed to the business’s office phone.
 A call from the telephone entry will have a distinct ring.
-The homeowner may then pick-up the phone and carry-on a conversation with the individual at the gate.
-At some point, the home owner may press a button on their phone’s keypad that signals the gate to open.
+The employee in charge of answering may then pick-up the phone and carry-on a conversation with the individual at the gate.
+At some point, the controller may press a button on their phone’s keypad that signals the gate to open.

 Standalone systems are typical on residential applications where there is just one phone number to be dialed.
 With these systems, simply programming may be done at the unit or by phone.

 Programmable systems provide users the ability to scroll a tenants’ list, find the tenant’s name and dial their three digit code on the keypad.
 If the tenant answers their residence phone, they may speak to the individual and provide access by simply touching a button on their phone.
 These systems come with several options, including: computerized programming via modem, time zones for activating specific keypad codes, full screen for viewing, scheduling automatic gate opening and closing cycles, etc.

 What other devices may I need to operate my gate?